-"Stress" is a term doctors use to describe normal responses in the body that are needed for health and survival.
-Understanding the responses of the mind and body when called upon during stress may provide insight to an underlying cause of IBS and open the door to new and more effective treatment.
+“Stress” is a term that healthcare providers use to describe normal responses in the body that are needed for health and survival.
+Understanding the responses of the mind and body when called upon during stress may provide insight into an underlying cause of IBS and open the door to new and more effective treatment.

-One way to understand irritable bowel syndrome (IBS) is that there is increased gastrointestinal (GI) response to stress.
-The stress can be understood as anything that can stimulate the GI tract, including:
+One way to understand irritable bowel syndrome (IBS) is that there is an increased gastrointestinal (GI) response to stress.
+Stress can be understood as anything that can stimulate the GI tract, including:

 - Hormonal changes